code-dot-org/code-dot-org/SETUP.md

   1. `vagrant up`
   1. `vagrant ssh`
   1. Goto step 2 of the common setup instructions
+* Option C: Use an Amazon EC2 instance:
+  1. Request AWS access from [accounts@code.org](mailto:accounts@code.org) if you haven't already done so.
+  1. From the [EC2 Homepage](https://console.aws.amazon.com/ec2), click on "Launch Instance" and follow the wizard:
+     * Select Ubuntu Server 16.04 with at least 8GiB memory and 32GB storage size.
+     * In "Configure Security Group", under "Source", use the IP address of the machine you will be connecting from.
+  1. Launch the instance.
+When asked for a key pair, you can create a new key pair (be sure to download and save the .pem file) or use an existing key pair that you have the .pem file for.
+  1. Connect to the instance by selecting the instance in the AWS EC2 dashboard and clicking "Connect".
+Follow the provided instructions in order to connect via ssh or PuTTY.
+  1. Go back up to the overview and run the commands there.

 ## Enabling JavaScript builds
 The default dashboard install uses a static build of JS, but if you want to make modifications to these you'll want to enable local builds of the JavaScript packages.
 You'll need to do this once: